NathanaelA/nativescript-liveedit/README.md

 ## VERY IMPORTANT NOTES

 If you want to use this in it's **AWESOME real time LiveSync mode**, you **MUST** be running a patched android runtime.
 I have added code to disable it in the event the support is not detected.
 And it will tell you it is disabled in the log!
-Again this currently requires the Android Runtime to be patched with an addition call so please up-vote the pull request so this is no longer needed:
+Again this currently requires the Android Runtime to be patched with an addition call so please up-vote the pull request so this additional requirement is no longer needed:
 [https://github.com/NativeScript/android-runtime/pull/92](https://github.com/NativeScript/android-runtime/pull/92)
 However, until this patch is accepted by Telerik; this plugin module now includes the patched runtimes for the latest version of nativescript.
 It should now auto-install the patched runtimes for you!

 If you want to compile the runtimes your self; you can clone the latest runtime, and manually patch it with my above patch, and then install the runtime following the latest documentation. [http://docs.nativescript.org/running-latest](http://docs.nativescript.org/running-latest)

 Please note the watcher specifically does NOT watch the **App_Resources** folders, mainly because this folder must be built, as these are compiled resources.
-Please note the device code does not have any code to start watching any new folders when they are added; as I have a billion other things on my list that affects me more.
-So this is a very low priority to actually code it up, I would gladly take pull requests that fixes this, if you find this too annoying.
+In addition the device code itself does not have any code to start watching any new folders when they are added; as I have a billion other things on my list that affects me more.
+So this is a very low priority to actually code it up, I would gladly take pull requests that fixes this, if you find this oversight too annoying.

 ## Installation